onionmccabbage/reactNovDec2025/notes.md

 - Welcome
 - Check setup
 - what version of React 18.2.0
--    npm list react within a REact project
+-    npm list react (within a React project)
 - plan what to do
 - React: what, how
+- props and state
 - Always good practice
 - Performance